Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 Why it matters

-Passwords have long been plagued with problems, but tech giants have cooperated to design a practical alternative that reduces vulnerabilities and hacking risks.
+Passwords have long been plagued with problems, but starting with iPhones, tech giants have cooperated to design a practical alternative that reduces vulnerabilities and hacking risks.

-With Apple releasing OS 16 on Monday, you'll soon be able to try out passkeys, a new login technology that promises to be more secure than passwords at guarding access to websites, email and other online services.
+With Apple releasing OS 16 on Monday and new iPhone 14 smartphones Friday, you'll soon be able to try out passkeys, a new login technology that promises to be more secure than passwords at guarding access to websites, email and other online services.

 Apple demonstrated passkeys at its Worldwide Developers Conference in June and had said they'd come to iOS 16 and MacOS Ventura this fall.
 They're coming to Google's Android and to web browsers, too.